Active ʻĀina Transactions

 Learn More

-Hawaiʻi’s identity, values, culture and economy is based in the health of the land.
-Losing Hawaiʻi’s coastlines, fertile agricultural lands, and historic landscapes to overdevelopment will inextricably alter Hawaiʻi, sacrificing the very core of what makes Hawaiʻi so special.
-Hawaiʻi Land Trust focuses on protecting privately-owned land with threatened natural, cultural, and/or agricultural resources of high importance by fee purchase or Conservation Easement.
+Hawaiʻi’s identity, values, culture and economy is rooted in the health of the land.
+Losing Hawaiʻi’s coastlines, fertile agricultural lands, and historic landscapes to development that doesn’t directly benefit kama’āina and local communities will inextricably alter Hawaiʻi, sacrificing the very core of what makes Hawaiʻi so special.
+Hawaiʻi Land Trust focuses on protecting privately-owned land with threatened natural, cultural, agricultural and/or community resources of high importance by fee purchase or Conservation Easement.

 When HILT works to protect a place, we meaningfully engage kamaʻāina, lineal descendants, and the surrounding community.
 We empower them to lead the effort, knowing that community-led land protection results in a stronger community, and community stewardship of the land once protected.